seanox/aspect-js/manuals/message.md

 as `default` is used.

-After loading the application, Messages are available as an associative array and can be used in JavaScript directly and in the Markup as Expression Language.
+After loading the application, Messages are available as an associative array and can be used in JavaScript directly and in the Markup as expression language.

 ```javascript
 const title = Messages["contact.title"];